mauritssilvis/challenges/java/executable_jar_maven_intellij/README.md

 #### 1.3.2 Build

-The executable JAR can be built using the command:
+The executable JAR can be built using the following command:

 ```shell
 mvn clean install